 - Kick Them While They Are Down: Subverted by Takon, since he knows the damage already done is so traumatic the target wonít be affected by anything he could do to them.

-- Kind Restraints: Zig-zagged, as Kabuto is anything but kind, he does use these when helping Neji recover from the cursed branch seal breaking.
+- Kind Restraints: Although Kabuto is anything but kind, he does use these when helping Neji recover from the cursed branch seal breaking.

 - Madden Into Misanthropy: Surprisingly enough, no. A common theme throughout the story is how alone Neji feels, even though he's surrounded by people, thanks to all the Mind Screw that's happening he's emotionally isolated.
 He starts analyzing the personalities and flaws of those around him, and realizing that everyone is messed up the same way.
 Despite being forced to face the horrors of Konoha and the reason why everything sucks, Neji never caves in to hatred.
 What happens instead isnít that much betterÖ

 - Mental Story: A good portion of the plot.
 Since insanity is a running theme, this is actually rather helpful.

 - Mind Rape: The genjutsu Orochimaru used on Sasuke and Sakura in the forest of death is a common tactic of Orochimaruís, and it's such a blatant example this trope gets mentioned by name.
 The most graphic part of the story is a description of a genjustsu Orochimaru uses, as almost all other examples of torture are either very vaguely described or purely psychological.

 - Mind Screw: Most of the psychological torture that isnít quite Mind Rape.

 - Moral Myopia: A good number of characters, namely Takon and Mai.
 Itís pointed out with Nishi.

 Against the enemy, all horrors and all manner of martial force were necessary and morally unquestionable, but crimes against her own- unspeakable.